Categories

 You’ll only save money if you’re a higher-rate taxpayer, but remember to always check with a qualified tax specialist before making any tax-based financial decisions.

-The calculations are complicated and depend on a number of factors, but we’ve summarised the basics to give you an idea of what the most tax efficient mortgage option is for you.
+The calculations are complicated and depend on several factors, but we’ve summarised the basics to give you an idea of the most tax-efficient mortgage option for you.

-If you own your property through a limited company then you pay corporation tax on any rental income as opposed to income tax.
-With corporation tax being a fixed 19% (for the current tax year at least), this could be lower than your income tax rate, especially if you are a high earner.
+If you own your property through a limited company, you pay corporation tax on any rental income rather than income tax.
+Corporation tax is a fixed 19% (for the current tax year at least), which could be lower than your income tax rate, especially if you are a high earner.

-But, you still need to withdraw this money from your company for personal use.
-This incurs additional tax charges which we talk about later.
+However, you still need to withdraw this money from your company for personal use.
+This incurs additional tax charges, which we will discuss later.

 Example Scenario with a standard buy to let mortgage: